redfin/swift-style-guide/README.markdown

+# Redfin Swift Style Guide.

-# The Official raywenderlich.com Swift Style Guide.
+## Adapted from the Official raywenderlich.com Swift Style Guide.
-### Updated for Swift 4.2

-This style guide is different from others you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our books, tutorials, and starter kits nice and consistent — even though we have many different authors working on the books.
+Our style guide has been adapted from the https://github.com/raywenderlich/swift-style-guide style guide.
+Please note that our existing codebase may not always follow these patterns because they have evolved over time, but all new code going forward should follow them.

+Please help us improve our codebase by referring to this style guide for all pull requests.

-Our overarching goals are clarity, consistency and brevity, in that order.
+Our overarching goals are conciseness, readability, and simplicity.

 ## Table of Contents